lu1993/two-sigma-renthop/README.md

 — features <- Scripts to do feature engineering

-	final <- Features used in the final model
+&nbsp — final <- Features used in the final model

-	attempt <- Features ever tried
+&nbsp — attempt <- Features ever tried

 — models <- Scripts to build, train models and then use trained